Ozone Therapy: What is It and Does it Work?

 Advanced Application for Ozone Therapy: The EBOO Method

-At our clinic, we utilize one of the most sophisticated delivery methods for medical ozone: EBOO, or Extracorporeal Blood Oxygenation and Ozonation.
+In addition to MAH, we offer one of the most sophisticated delivery methods available: EBOO, or Extracorporeal Blood Oxygenation and Ozonation.

 The Science: How Ozone Supports Injury Recovery